What PPC is and How to Leverage itNovember 25, 2021

-Learn about the new iOS update and how it affects your digital advertising
+Learn about the new Apple iOS mobile tracking changes update and how it affects your digital advertising

-Earlier this year, Apple announced its next iOS 14 update will include an option for users to opt-out of any in-app data collection in apps like Facebook and Instagram.
+In early 2022, Apple announced its next iOS 14 update will include an option for users to opt out of any in-app data collection in apps like Facebook and Instagram.
 You may be wondering how it will affect your advertising.

 Read more to learn how advertisers have navigated the iOS 14 mobile tracking changes and get a few tips on how to have continued success with social media and online advertising.